nrwl/nx/docs/shared/node-tutorial/2-project-graph.md

 ![Our Workspace Requirements](/shared/node-tutorial/requirements-diagram.png)
 {% /side-by-side %}

-You can confirm that your graph now matches your required structure.
+Your graph now matches the original design.

 The Project Graph is more than just a visualization - Nx provides tooling to optimize your task-running and even automate your CI based on this graph.
 This will be covered in more detail in: [4: Workspace Optimization](/node-tutorial/4-workspace-optimization).